collamaf/SimDaVinci/README.md

 - Add possibility to add a "SecondShield", i.e. 10um of scotch in front.
 Command line argument to activate it

 2021.02.01 by collamaf
-- Add absorber material 6 for black plastic, maybe PVC but with slightly higher density (1.4 vs 1.3))
+- Add absorber material 6 for black plastic, maybe PVC but with slightly higher density (1.4 vs 1.3)
 - Fix missing water around GaContainer in 18F studies (source 11)

 2021.02.08 by collamaf
-- Massive cleaning of DetConst and README
+- **Massive cleaning** of DetConst and README

 2021.02.09 by collamaf

 - Don't place dummyExitSorg with external file source

 2021.02.09 by collamaf
-- General cleaning of REAMDE
+- General cleaning of README
 - Fix some wrong pos and sizes (dummy volumes..)
 - Move to boolean solid for external layer of 18F (source 11)
 - Add scoring of source particle region